wk1093/audiox/README.md

 - Module seeds live in `depmod.txt`: use `base:` for early boot/UI-critical modules and `normal:` (or no prefix) for the rest
 - Bootloader-only storage/filesystem module seeds live in `bootmod.txt`
 - Default boot graphics stay on FKMS (`vc4-fkms-v3d-pi4`); framebuffer rendering stages into an off-screen buffer before presenting to reduce visual tearing without switching the display stack
+- v1.1 adds UI revamp with 4-page design (Routing, Config, Soundboard, System), per-card MIDI assignment with automatic polling, system info endpoint, improved Flexbox layout for routing page, and DELETE file API
-- v1.0.0 is a stable, working release with real-time audio processing, touchscreen UI, and HTTP control; the long-term vision includes hardware expansion and effects support
+- v1.0.2 was the previous stable release with real-time audio processing, touchscreen UI, and HTTP control

 Network currently requires this on linux host (sometimes, only tested on one machine):
 Either this on every time you plugin the Pi: